ardhi/bajo/tutorial/01-getting-started.md

 }
 ```

-Now try to simply run your app without any arguments:
+Now, try simply running your app without any arguments:

 ```bash
 $ node index.js
 ```

 Much better!
-And hassel free!!
+And hassle-free!

-You can mix and match between config file and program arguments on any key-value pairs anytime anywhere.
-You even can laverage environment variables or using dotenv ```.env``` file if you really need to do.
-Please read [User Guide](04-user-guide.md) for more in-depth infos on this one.
+You can mix and match config file and program arguments on any key-value pairs anytime you want.
+You can even utilize environment variables and a dotenv ```.env``` file if you really need to.
+Please read the *User Guide* for more in-depth information on this.

 ## Your First Project

-Let's start with **Hello World!**, the Bajo's style.
+Let's start with **Hello World!**, the Bajo way.